mohsiur/newscred-interview-omdb/README.md

 mvn spring-boot:run
 ```

-On your browser the app can be run in `localhost:8080`

-Username and Password to login is
+In another Terminal Run the following command
 ```
-Username: user
-Password: pass
+npm install
+yarn start
 ```

-The following api's result in the appropriate results.

-* List of all movies named `Ocean` can be called by the following `GET` `localhost:8080/search?title=Ocean`
-* Specific movie using the id can be called by the following `GET` `http://localhost:8080/movie?id=tt5203824`
-* A list of all recent movies viewed at and favorites can be called by the following `GET` `http://localhost:8080/profile`
-* You can favourite a movie by calling a `POST` request to the following endpoint `http://localhost:8080/favourite?id=tt5203824`

-NOTE: It should be noted, recents will only get populated when `/movie` endpoint is called.
+On your browser the app can be run in `localhost:3000`

+** NOTE: BOTH SPRING BOOT AND FRONTEND APP NEEDS TO RUN AT THE SAME TIME **

 ## Approach

 My approach to building a movie listing app was to initially figure out what the MvP could be.
 I had come to the conclusion that the MVP for a user should be

-* Able to login
 * See a list of movies given a title
 * See a movies info given an ID
 * Recent movies seen shows in Profile
 * Can add Movies to favourite lists
+* A Profile page which shows favorites and recent movies

 With prior experience of SpringBoot, I decided to choose that as my framework for calling the API.

-Due to time constraints and lack of frontend experience, I was not able to get a frontend up and running.
-The requirements for the backend works as is, with Notifications of when adding to favourites missing.

 ## How I would implement remaining tasks

-* Choose a frontend framework that would allow me to call `/search` endpoint as I'm typing in the navbar.
-* Show results in card/box view for all movies with their images.
-* Implement a notifiction listener, whenever List<Movie> favourites has a new item, this listener would show on frontend.
-* Implement JUnit5 tests across all services and models.

-If given a full day, I would be able to get an app running
+* Due to lack of knowledge on authentication in React I was not able to do a user sign in at the start.
+* Notification Listener was the same due to lack of knowledge on React/Front end technologies.